mayasharma2110/Treat-Yourself/README.md

 * As a returning user, I want the site to save my default shipping and billing information for easier checkout in the future (if I am registered to the site and logged in).

+* As a returning user, I want to rate products I have tried to help other users find good products.

 #### Frequent User Goals